 If you have configured six or more devices, the Inspect window provides two additional time-saving features: Next and Back navigation buttons (to navigate back and forth through the alphabetized list of devices), and a list of the five most recently inspected devices (displayed at the top of the drop-down list).

-- 2. In the Device Name field, type the name or IP address of the controller (or choose it from the drop-down list). - 3.
-Click Communications and choose Network Security from the submenu.
+2. In the Device Name field, type the name or IP address of the controller (or choose it from the drop-down list).